 The Miracle Material?

-The one atom material was touted as "the next big thing" even before its pioneers were handed the Nobel Prize last year.
+The one atom material was touted as "the next big thing" even before its pioneers were handed the Nobel Prize that year.
 Many believe it could spell the end for silicon and change the future of computers and other devices forever.

 Has been touted as the "miracle material" of the 21st Century.